LineageOS/lineage_wiki/pages/gapps.md

 Google apps should be installed via recovery immediately after installing LineageOS.
 Exact steps vary, but the process is similar to that of installing LineageOS:

-{% include note.html content="If you reboot into LineageOS before installing Google apps, you must factory reset and then install them." %}
+{% include important.html content="If you reboot into LineageOS before installing Google apps, you must factory reset and then install them, else expect crashes." %}

 1. Copy the Google apps zipfile to `/sdcard/`
     * Using [adb](adb_fastboot_guide.html): `adb push filename.zip /sdcard/`